All Episodes

 I guess it's a big deal in North Carolina.

-Opening schools year in Pittsburgh.
+Save money opening schools in Pittsburgh.

 For example, Shenley High School will be called Pittsburgh Shenley.

-Let me tell you, people in Pittsburgh something.
+Let me tell you people in Pittsburgh something.

 It has nothing to do with what you call it.

-It's it's called results.
+It's called results.

 Don't fix the problem.

-And don't get mad at me if I love Pittsburgh.
+And don't get mad at me.

 Never fix the problem.